 The apartment is on an eighth floor.
 It is open to three orientations: south, east and west.
 Its height gives open and far views over most of el Camp territory, from la Mussara and Llaveria mountain ranges to the Mediterranean.

 A big apartment for a retired couple.
 He is from Gosford, Australia.
 She was born in Reus.
-They have spent the last twenty years living six months in Catalonia, six months in Australia, moving from warm season to warm season.
+They have spent the last twenty-five years living six months in Catalonia, six months in Australia, moving from warm season to warm season.
 A few months ago they chose to relocate their summer abode in Reus, a counter-intuitive move in our area, where most people like to spend summers on the beach and winters in the town.
 They will spend winters in their apartment by the beach in Torredembarra.

 After several months searching for the right place, they found a flat that occupies a whole floor.
 225 square meters.
-An eigth floor.
+An eighth floor.
 Three former apartments in one.
 Its inner layout is totally different from the three apartments above and the three below.
 This causes pillars and water pipes to appear all around the house, always in the middle of something, often in the worst possible spot.

 M/E: Josep M. Delmuns